mfisher5/FISH546/Cod-Time-Series-Project/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/9/96/Gadus_macrocephalus.png)

-#### Background #####
+#### Background

 The Pacific cod (*Gadus macrocephalus*) population in the Salish Sea has significantly diminished since the 1980's, and may have disappeared entirely.
 A leading hypothesis suggests that these waters were already at the southern-most and warmest extent of their range.
 Perhaps the waters have warmed enough that Pacific cod have shifted their range to avoid unfavorable conditions.

-If heat is the selection factor that is causing a northward range shift, then a first test of this hypothesis would be to see if cohorts of Pacific cod in the Salish Sea from distinctly hot years demonstrate higher adaptive differentiation than cohorts from distinctly cold temperature regimes.
+If warmer temperature is the selection factor that is causing a northward range shift, then a first test of this hypothesis would be to see if cohorts of Pacific cod in the Salish Sea from distinctly hot years demonstrate higher adaptive differentiation than cohorts from distinctly cold temperature regimes.
 Futher evidence to support this hypothesis would be particular outlier loci sorting with temperature regime, and sorting loci occuring in genes that relate to temperature regulation.

-##### Goal #####
+##### Goal

 The goal of this project is to measure adaptive difference within and between cohorts of Pacific cod in the Salish Sea using RADseq data from 2005, 2009, 2010, and 2014.
 The specific objectives are **(1)** to build loci de novo for each individual, **(2)** assemble a catalog of loci with a subset of individuals to call single nucleotide polymorphisms (SNPs), **(3)** estimate heterozygosity and Fst between cohorts, **(4)** test to see whether particular alleles sort with cohorts associated with particular temperature regimes, and **(5)** if any loci do sort, align them to the Atlantic cod (*Gadus morhua*) genome to see whether these loci occur within genes associated with temperature regulation.

-##### The Stacks pipeline #####
+##### The ``Stacks`` pipeline
 Much of the data analysis work will be done using the [``Stacks`` pipeline](http://catchenlab.life.illinois.edu/stacks/).
 The major programs that make up the milestones of the Stacks pipeline are (1) ``process_radtags``, (2) ``ustacks``, (3) ``cstacks``, (4) ``sstacks``, and (5) ``populations``.
 In addition, we use ``bowtie`` and ``BLAST`` for filtering our loci, and a custom script for filtering out any non-biallelic loci, or loci with particular minor allele values, etc.

 Here's a flow chart that goes through major steps of the the pipeline.